ocirne23/Reflection-Entity-Component-System/README.md

 Reflection-Entity-Component-System
 ==================================

-A tiny entity component system which is high performance and quick/easy to use.
+An entity component system which is high performance with focus on ease of use and minimal code.
 Useful for smaller projects where you don't need more than 1 Entity World or dynamic component adding.
-Allows entities to use inheritance easily.
+Event handling implemented, allows for inheritance in entities.

 Libary .jar: